Overtekk/42/42cursus/Circle 1/born2beroot/commands_helper.md

 `journalctl -u sshd | grep "Failed password"` ➡️ Displays failed SSH login attempts (very useful for spotting attacks!).

 `journalctl _COMM=sudo | grep COMMAND | wc -l` ➡️ Counts the number of commands executed with `sudo` and logged.

+---

+## 🖥️ Hostname

+`hostnamectl` ➡️ Displays the current hostname.

+`sudo hostnamectl set-hostname yourlogin42` ➡️ Changes the hostname (replace 'yourlogin42').

+---

+## 👥 User and Group Management

+`sudo adduser new_username` ➡️ Creates a new user (starts an interactive prompt).

+`sudo addgroup new_group_name` ➡️ Creates a new group.

+`sudo usermod -aG new_group_name new_username` ➡️ Adds the user to the group (the `-a` is crucial).

+`id new_username` ➡️ Checks which groups the user belongs to.

+---

+## 🔑 Password Management

+`passwd` ➡️ Changes your own password (for the current user).

+`sudo passwd root` ➡️ Changes the 'root' account's password.

+`sudo passwd other_username` ➡️ Changes another user's password.